wwweiwei/Statistical-Learning/Statistical Learning_Term Project/Code/README.md

 ### Statistical Learning Term Project
 ### Deposit Subscription Prediction

-* Dataset:UCI Machine Learning Repository
+* Dataset: UCI Machine Learning Repository
 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-* numbers of data:41888
+* numbers of data: 41888
-* numbers of data columns:21
+* columns: 21

 * Purpose:
   * The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).